owenlinmz/something_helpful/change_git_author/README.md

 ## Step 1

-Go to the particular repository and type command “git log”.
+Go to the particular repository and type command `git log`.
 You can see something like this in your terminal.

 ```sh
 commit eea0b728959ab48af3fd75b828556fc1f9410c5c (HEAD -> master, origin/master, origin/HEAD)